GoodBotCo/GoodBotCo.github.io/_posts/2016-09-22-using-postgresql-array-type-with-rails.md

 => Array
 ```

 Following is an example of how you could interact with the `Tags` column.
-Because its a Ruby Array, all the Array methods are available to work with.
+Because it's a Ruby Array, all the Array methods are available to work with.

 ```ruby
 2.2.0 :011 > news.tags